vivid-inc/polypara/README.md

 - Cherimoya applies to a single artifact version.
 - The only requirement of the build verification step is that there are Java .class files in the build output directory, and at least one other build artifact to compare against.
 The type of the Maven project is irrelevant.
 If `target/classes` is missing or there are no jars, the verify goal silently does nothing.
 - The impact that using Cherimoya has on your deliverables is that select classes are annotated with a single new class: the `@Constant` annotation.
 The annotation is included in the JAR and made available on the class path, and its reference is retained by the annotated class files.
-- Expect results after two different versions are in play.
+- Expect results after two different versions of your project are in play.
 You can back-implement `@Constant` by releasing for example `1.3.1-1`.
-- Document instructions for incorporating (including fetching the JARs of) and using both the annotation JAR and the Maven plugin.
-Specify when the annotation should be used.
-Ensure that the JCenter Maven repository is included in your Maven configuration.

 Do:
 - Improve test coverage.